input-output-hk/cardano-metadata-submitter/README.md

 # Cardano Metadata Submitter

-A library and CLI for manipulating data intended for the [Goguen Metadata Registry](https://github.com/cardano-foundation/goguen-metadata-registry).
+A library and CLI for manipulating data intended for the [Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry).
 See the link for more information about the Metadata Registry itself.

 ## How to use